Life is hard.

 But that day, he was playing with his ultra-creative younger brother, and having a great time!

-I am not sure what is helping, but the healing we have seen in our son's life is real
+I am not sure what is helping, but the progress we have seen in our son's life is real

 - We've seen him gain victory over some of his phobias and fears